 If legal representation is not granted, there is the right to apply for a review of that legal aid refusal.
+Rise Women's Legal Centre can provide assistance with these applications.

 The intake worker will provide the applicant a "Legal Aid Representation Services - Refused Form".
 This form states whether a review is available.
 Requests for review must be made within 30 days from the date of the legal intake assistant's decision.
 Requests for review must: